shreyashguptas/javia/server/scripts/register_device/register_device.md

 - Use `SUPABASE_SERVICE_KEY` (not anon key) for admin operations
 - Regularly audit registered devices in database
 - Remove unused devices to maintain security
+- Environment file parsing is safe and injection-proof

 ## See Also